-We are pleased to collaborate with you again to improve your application security so that you can seamlessly integrate with the Google ecosystem.
+We are excited to work with you again to assess your application security and help you meet Google's security requirements.

 Bishop Fox was an outstanding partner for us.
 Under strict Google deadlines, they provided timely project quotes, reasonable prices, and excellent execution.
 The assessment was very well guided and communicated which made it smooth for us.
 The assessment was extremely helpful for our company.